 - The Tower of London

-- Westminster Abbey, St. Paul’s Cathedral, and Trinity Church
+- Westminster Abbey, St. Paul’s Cathedral, Trinity Church, and Southwark Cathedral

 - Workshop with the Royal Shakespeare Company